Welcome Spring into your home! Learn how to make this simple spring floral wreath that comes together in just six steps.

 Welcome to My Family Thyme!
 I am happy you are here!
-If you are visiting from my sweet friend, Sonya’s, welcome!
+If you are visiting from my sweet friend, Sonya’s home, welcome!
 Don’t you just love her style and those French inspired Easter eggs?
-She’s so creative!
+She’s so talented and creative!

 I am so excited to join in the Celebrate Spring Blog Hop hosted by the lovely Leen from Sand Dollar Lane.